TommyChangUMD/ros-humble-ros1-bridge-builder/README.md

 Note, it takes about 1 GB of memory per logical CPU core to compile the ROS1 bridge.
 So, if your system has only 4 GB of memory but 100 logical CPU cores, it will still use only 4 logical cores for the compilation.
 Now, why does it take so much memory to compile?
 Well, you can blame the overuse of C++ templates...

+NOTE: the ros noetic docker container mentioned below can be replaced by a completely separate machine running ros1 noetic e.g. Raspberry PI 4B

-## How to create this builder docker image:
+## How to create this builder docker images:

 ``` bash
   git clone https://github.com/TommyChangUMD/ros-humble-ros1-bridge-builder.git